 American Museum of Nursing.
-The American Museum of Nursing is located in the Community Services Building.
-Exhibits include surgical suites, apothecary dating from 1700, nurse uniforms, and patient care equipment from the 1800s to the present day.
+The American Museum of Nursing exhibits include apothecary dating from 1700, nurse uniforms, and patient care equipment from the 1800s to the present day.
 A library/archives houses nursing texts, journals, and books related to nursing.
+For more information, access the Web site at nursing.asu.edu/amon.